Subsections of CrowdStrike Cloud Security

 - Falcon Account Type: Your Falcon Cloud type.
 Allowed values include

-or govcloud
+commercial or govcloud

 - Falcon API Client ID: Your CrowdStrike Falcon API Client ID